hashicorp/terraform-website/content/source/docs/extend/community/contributing.html.md

 We welcome issues of all kinds including feature requests, bug reports, and general questions.
 The code and issue tracker for Terraform is at [https://github.com/hashicorp/terraform](https://github.com/hashicorp/terraform).
-Each officially supported Terraform Provider has it's own GitHub repository in the [Terraform Providers][tfproviders] GitHub Organization.
+Each officially supported Terraform Provider has its own GitHub repository in the [Terraform Providers][tfproviders] GitHub Organization.

 Below you'll find checklists with guidelines for well-formed issues of each